MY POCKET WATCH COLLECTION - INFO AND EXAMPLES

 The pocket watches that I have date from approximately 1885 through to about 1960.
 During the mid-1900's wrist watches became established and gradually replaced the pocket watch for daily use on the railways.
-While I concentrate on pocket watches I do have a small number of wrist watches that would also have been used on Canadian railways.

 I am not a dealer or retailer.
 Watches posted here are from my personal collection.
 I have always tried to purchase watches that were in very good condition and all are in running condition but likely not recently serviced.
 Email me if you would like more info and additional photos or would like to make an offer.

 Note that I will only ship to Canada and USA and at additional cost

 Pocket Watch for sale: click here to email me for info

 More postings to come...

 These two CRTS [Canadian Railway Time Service] watches are very special and specifically made for the CPR over 100 years ago.
 Both are in exceptional condition for this age, are in good running condition and a must have for anyone looking for Canadian RR pocket watches.

 Waltham CRTS mod 1892 18S 17J OF LS 24 hr Arabic/Roman dial #16151862 c1908

 Waltham 1892 model 'Made For' Canadian Railway Time Service, 17 jewels made in 1908, a rare 2 star watch